prajwalkman/geph/collision.md

         }
         return Vector2(min, max);
     }

-    bool Overlap => (Vector2 a1, Vector2 a2) {
+    // subroutine to check if 2 projections overlap bool Overlap => (Vector2 a1, Vector2 a2) {
         return (a2.x > a1.x && a2.x < a1.y)
             || (a2.y > a1.x && a2.y < a1.y);
     }

     Vector2[] axesToTest;
     foreach (v in p1, p2)
         axesToTest.push((v - (v + 1)).Perpendicular);